 Learning on London photography course

 My one day ‘London Photography Course’ workshop includes tuition, demos and advice, to introduce and develop beginner and intermediate photography skills.
 Subjects covered may range from cityscape, architecture, transport and interiors to learning to capture creative portraits.
 Whether you use a smart phone camera or preferably an SLR camera, the relaxed workshop tuition will be in inspiring environments.
 These beginner to intermediate introductory courses, will include photographic tips for everybody wanting to improve their basic photography knowledge.
-My London photography course is tuned to developing your creative eye.
-How to make the ordinary extraordinary and occasionally even the ordinary, beautiful.
+My London photography course is tuned to developing your creative eye and occasionally even making the ordinary, extraordinary.
 How to develop an understanding of light, when to use hard light and when soft light.
 Once you are developing a feel for the aesthetics, I will guide you towards taking fuller control of your camera.
 “I hear I forget, I see I remember, I do I understand”, is my London photography courses mantra.

 More of London Photography Course